Aurora-739/Project-2-Hi-Lo-CardGame/README.md

 - After playing around with different images and looking up css images I found that the fix that worked more efficiently and frequently was outsourcign the image and javing a link to an external image on the deck button instead of trying to get one from my assets.
 Although this causes the best practices section on lightlhouse have a lower score, ultimately I believe that this was the best option I could come up with at this time.

 ### Unfixed Bugs
+- An unfixed bug is that occastionally when the deck is clicked on two images flash up one after the other.
+I believe that with is due to the complicated JavaScript loading to quicling withought doing all the checks.
+When I use the devTools console and sources using breakpints to slow down the code and make it load slower, this does not happen.
 ------